Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 \subsection{Summary of Lessons Learned}

-Recalling the technical progress of SL-SemCom, the end-to-end communication plays a rather contributing role.
+Recalling the technical progress of SL-SemCom, end-to-end communications play a rather contributing role.
 In some sense, though semantics has not been taken into account, the successful replacement of conventional communication modules by end-to-end autoencoders significantly promotes the arrival of SL-SemCom.
 On the other hand, SL-SemCom manifests itself in many aspects.
-For the content semantics, benefiting from the progress of DL in many fields (\eg, NLP, CV), implicit reasoning has greatly facilitated the semantic transmission of text, images, voice, \& videos, and yielded fruitful results.
-Notably, most of the popular semantic transmission designs adopt pretrained models, and among them, attention-based transformer combined with carefully calibrated loss functions accounts for an overwhelming percentage.
-Meanwhile, for non-differential cases where DL can not be directly applied, DRL sounds a promising alternative.
-On the other hand, in order to leverage rich information that is hard to be represented and recovered at the first glance, KG-based or probability theory-based explicit reasoning techniques complement the aforementioned implicit reasoning ones, by inferring the incomplete information at the receiver.
-For channel semantics, existing efforts focus on designing CSI-agnostic or error correction models, as well as implementing noise-robustness optimization, so as to avoid the dynamics.
-These aforementioned results of SL-SemCom encourage to make bold endeavor towards the effectiveness level at the Weaver's vision in Fig. \ref{three}.
+For the content semantics, benefiting from the progress of DL in many fields (\eg, NLP, CV), implicit reasoning has greatly facilitated the semantic transmission of text, images, voice and videos, and yielded fruitful results.
+Notably, most of the popular semantic transmission designs adopt pre-trained models, and among them, attention-based transformer combined with carefully calibrated loss functions accounts for an overwhelming percentage.
+Meanwhile, for non-differentiable cases where DL can not be directly applied, DRL sounds like a promising alternative.
+On the other hand, in order to leverage rich information that is hard to be represented and recovered at first glance, KG-based or probability theory-based explicit reasoning techniques complement the aforementioned implicit reasoning ones, by inferring the incomplete information at the receiver.
+For channel semantics, existing efforts primarily focus on unveiling CSI and critical surrounding environment information.
+Meanwhile, the existence of semantic noise and the shift towards semantic-level accuracy requires a re-thinking on noise-robustness optimization and re-transmission techniques, so as to better deal with the channel dynamics.
+These aforementioned results of SL-SemCom encourage to make bold endeavors towards the effectiveness level of Weaver's vision in Fig. \ref{three}.